 The section presents the APIs for the core OpenStack services defined in section 3 and a consolidated view of these and other APIs that are of interest.

 OpenStack is a multi-project framework composed of services evolving independently.
-It is not enough to rely only on the OpenStack release to tilization the capabilities supported by these services.
+It is not enough to rely only on the OpenStack release to characterise the capabilities supported by these services.
 Regarding OpenStack services APIs, an “API version” is associated to each OpenStack service.
 In addition to major API versions, some OpenStack services (Nova, Glance, Keystone, Cinder...) support microversions.
 The microversions allow to introduce new features over time.
 In this section, the major version and microversion are specified per service.
 The mentioned microversion is the minimal microversion that supports the features requested for Anuket.
 For the purpose of conformance tests, this section also identifies the set of the features, offered by a service, that are mandatory for Anuket compliant implementation.

-5.2.
 Core OpenStack Services APIs

 Please note that OpenStack provides a maximum microversion to be used with an OpenStack release.
 In the following sections the “Maximal API Version” refers to this maximum microversion specified for the OpenStack Train release.
-Please note that in Reference Conformance (RC-1) testing, the System Under Test (SUT) can tiliza newer microversions because of the OpenStack microversion policies.
-As per multiple OpenStack services documentation, for example the Compute Service, “A cloud that is upgraded to support newer microversions will still support all older microversions to maintain the backward compatibility for those users who depend on older microversions.”
+Please note that in Reference Conformance (RC-1) testing, the System Under Test (SUT) can utilise newer microversions because of the OpenStack microversion policies.
+As per multiple OpenStack services documentation, for example the Compute Service [65], “A cloud that is upgraded to support newer microversions will still support all older microversions to maintain the backward compatibility for those users who depend on older microversions.”

-5.2.1.
 Keystone